neobytec/bookings-test-case/README.md

 As you can see in this diagram we will use a cache layer for all the modules and an event bus to communicate between the different modules.
 It makes sense if we see the different modules as microservices.

+## Use
+To start the environment you need to execute the following commands in order:

+`make build-container`

+This command builds the image for the container.

+`make start`

+This command start the containers

+`make composer-install`

+This command install all the dependencies

+`make migrations`

+This command runs the database migrations

+`make precommit`

+This command executes all the tests in the project.
+If this command fails run it again.

+### Additional commands
+They are additional commands that help you during development.
+These are:
+- `make status` Show the status of the containers
+- `make stop` Stop all the containers
+- `make restart` Restart all the containers
+- `make remove` Remove the containers volumes and so on
+- `make login` Go inside the container of the application with the sh shell